 Kendrick School offers the A level curriculum in the Sixth Form.
-Applications will be accepted from students born between 1 September 2004 and 31 August 2005 and/or who will be in Year 11 at the time of application.
+Applications will be accepted from students born between 1 September 2007 and 31 August 2008 and who will be in Year 11 at the time of application.

 Applications must be made directly to Kendrick School, not to the Local Authority.
+Kendrick School will adhere with the local agreed In-Year Fair Access Protocol.